 Lisbon is fast-becoming one of Europe’s most popular cities, finally getting the recognition it deserves with travelers and with very good reason: there’s a wide range of activities.
 I haven’t been there yet, though my sister has, on a two weeks trip to Spain and Portugal, and she keeps nagging me that I should visit Lisbon.

 To view a list of places I have vowed to visit, check my post “10 places I would like to visit.”

 I am keen to go, but I have such limited time at the moment (I hardly think I can spend more than 48 hours in Lisbon) that I don’t think I can spend more than a couple of days there, which means I have to plan everything in advance if I don’t want to waste any time scouting for activities.
 The good news is that a lot of the things to do in Lisbon can actually be booked online, so I can just show up with my vouchers and enjoy the city.

-After doing a bit of research, and putting it together with my sister’s tips, I have come up with a list of eleven incredible things to do in Lisbon that are totally hassle free and can be planned in advanced and enjoyed even by those that have limited time in the city.
+After doing a bit of research, and putting it together with my sister’s tips, I have come up with a list things to do in town that are totally hassle free and can be planned in advanced and enjoyed even by those that have limited time in the city.

 Go on a walking tour

 I always say that walking is the best way of discovering a city, and I would imagine the Portuguese capital is no different.
 That’s why I recommend going on a guided walking tour of Lisbon as what to do in Lisbon to fully enjoy the city’s attractions, such as the Terreiro do Paço and the Imperial Arch; the Cathedral and other beautiful churches; as well as Casa dos Bicos.